 All applicants will be considered for a Panther Fund Merit Scholarship.
 Academic, or merit scholarships, are based on an applicant's academic performance in high school (weighted GPA plus standardized test scores) and are determined at the time of admission.
 These scholarships are available to all domestic (U.S.) students, whether in-state or out-of-state.
-Panther Fund Merit Scholarship awards range in value but may cover up to 50% of tuition, regardless of financial need.
+Panther Fund Merit Scholarships range in value but may cover up to 50% of tuition, regardless of financial need.

 NCSSS high school graduates are eligible for a minimum Panther Fund Scholarship for 50% of tuition if they are admitted and enroll full-time.
 Students must meet the minimum merit scholarship requirements and submit a complete admission application indicating attendance at an NCSSS high school.

 The following scholarships are available to students who are residents of Florida.
-Florida Resident Scholarships and Panther Academic Scholarships (see above) are mutually exclusive; they do not "stack" and cannot be combined.
+As stated above, Florida Resident Scholarships and Panther Academic Scholarships (see above) are mutually exclusive; they do not "stack" and cannot be combined.
 If a student qualifies for more than one of the scholarships below, the student will be offered the higher scholarship, but not the sum of two or more.
 Scholarships in an amount less than full tuition may, however, be combined with Incentive Scholarships, Florida Tech Family Grants, and Need-Based Grants.

 High school students who qualify for the Bright Futures Florida Academic Scholars (FAS) award are eligible to be considered for a Florida Tech Distinguished Scholar Award, a combination of scholarships and grants that covers full tuition plus the facilities and activities fees to attend Florida Tech.